TaitoUnited/taito-cli/README.md

 See the [README.md](https://github.com/TaitoUnited/server-template#readme) of server-template as an example on how to use taito-cli with your project.
 Note that you don't need to be located at project root when you run a taito-cli command since taito-cli determines project root by the location of the `taito-config.sh` file.
 For a quickstart guide, see the [examples](https://github.com/TaitoUnited/taito-cli/tree/master/examples) directory.
 You can also [search GitHub](https://github.com/search?q=topic%3Ataito-template&type=Repositories) for more taito-cli project templates.
 If you want to make your own, use **taito-template** as a label.

 > Advanced usage: With the `-v` flag (verbose) you can see all the commands that plugins run during the command execution (TODO monitor child process tree to a certain level and filter irrelevant commands?).
-You can also easily run any shell command inside the taito-cli container e.g. `taito -- kubectl get pods`, or log in to container: `taito --shell`.
+You can also easily run any shell command inside the taito-cli container e.g. `taito -- kubectl get pods`, or start an interactive shell inside the container: `taito --shell`.
 Thus, you never need to install any infrastructure specific tools on your own operating system.
 If you need some tools that taito-cli container doesn't provide by default, use docker hub to build a custom image that is dependent on *taitounited/taito-cli*, or make a request for adding the tool to the original taito-cli image.

 ## Configuration